 With no boot, the CPU begins direct execution from the memory located at address 0.
+If SDRAM is used in the system, the CPU is internally "stalled" until the SDRAM initialization is complete.
 Note: operation is undefined if invalid code is located at address 0.

-TMS320C6414, TMS320C6415, TMS320C6416 FIXED-POINT DIGITAL SIGNAL PROCESSORS absolute maximum ratings over operating case temperature range (unless otherwise noted)†
+TMS320C6414, TMS320C6415, TMS320C6416 FIXED-POINT DIGITAL SIGNAL PROCESSORS recommended operating conditions